dvallin/spacegun/README.md

 # Spacegun

 [![Build Status](https://travis-ci.org/dvallin/spacegun.svg?branch=master)](https://travis-ci.org/dvallin/spacegun)
 [![codecov](https://codecov.io/gh/dvallin/spacegun/branch/master/graph/badge.svg)](https://codecov.io/gh/dvallin/spacegun)

 Straight-forward deployment management to get your docker images to kubernetes, without the headaches of fancy ui.

 **This project is not quite stable yet.
-But it is going into a testing phase in our in-house project, so it might be soon**
+But we are very close to release a v0.1.**

 ## Features

 -   deployment pipelines as yaml
 -   managing multiple kubernetes clusters
 -   version controlled configuration
 -   generating configuration from existing clusters
 -   slack integration
 -   some colorful cli
 -   a static but informative ui
 -   more cool features in the backlog

 ## Getting Started